ronomon/direct-io/README.md

 * Without a successful lock operation, a dismounted volume may be remounted by any process at any time.

+## Locking a Regular File

+**setFlock(fd, value, callback)** *(FreeBSD, Linux, macOS)*

+Apply or remove an advisory lock on an open regular file:

+* A `value` of `1` locks the regular file using `flock(LOCK_EX | LOCK_NB)`.
+* A `value` of `0` unlocks the regular file using `flock(LOCK_UN)`.
+* Advisory locks allow cooperating processes to perform consistent operations but do not guarantee consistency since other processes may not check for the presence of advisory locks.
+* A locked regular file remains locked until the application unlocks the regular file, or until the file descriptor is closed, either directly through `fs.close()`, or indirectly when the process terminates.

 ## Benchmark

 The performance of various block sizes and open flags can vary across operating